rorosaurus/hidden-konami-js/README.md

 =========

-Check out the original repo here: https://github.com/snaptortoise/konami-js
+Check out the original repo here: https://github.com/snaptortoise/konami-js Thanks to https://github.com/blueimp/JavaScript-MD5 for the MD5 implementation.
+Both sources use MIT license

 ## What
 Basically, this fork sacrifices touchscreen support to allow customization of obfuscated patterns.